Pentathlon (Individual)

 You will need: A Kubb game set (or a few wooden blocks and batons).

-Kubb is a beloved lawn game, especially popular in Sweden.
-It’s perfect for playing in backyards, parks, or any outdoor space.
-Typically played as a strategic team game, Kubb can also be adapted into various mini-games with a bit of creativity - ideal for parties or even as part of a pentathlon.
-Play individually or in teams.
-Here are some examples of mini-games you could play if you own a Kubb game.
+Kubb is a popular lawn game (especially in Sweden) that’s perfect for backyards, parks, and other outdoor spaces.
+Typically played as a strategic team game, Kubb can also be adapted into various mini-games with a bit of creativity.
+Compete individually or in teams.

 You will need: Chairs, cotton balls, bowls, and something sticky, such as hair wax or Vaseline.